-Learning Objective: 02-05 Define organizational culture and explain how managers both create and are influenced by organizational culture.
+Learning Objective: 02-05 Define organizational culture and explain how managers both create and are influenced by down planning.

-39. Top managers in an organization with an innovative culture are likely to emphasize formal top-down planning.
+39. Top managers in an organization with an innovative culture are likely to emphasize formal topmanagers to participate in the planning process and develop a flexible approach to planning.

-Top managers in an organization with an innovative culture are likely to encourage lower-level managers to participate in the planning process and develop a flexible approach to planning.
-They are likely to be willing to listen to new ideas and to take risks involving the development of new products.
+Top managers in an organization with an innovative culture are likely to encourage lower-level new products.
 In contrast, top managers in an organization with conservative values are likely to emphasize formal top-down planning.